aqiu384/p5r-walkthrough/src/confidants.md

 1. Shadow Calculus: Can see skills and potential item drops for enemy.
 2. -
 3. Follow Up: Chance to perform follow-up attack if Joker does not down enemy.
-4. Brainiac Talk: Chance to retry enemy negotiation after failure.
+4. Black Belt Talk: Chance to retry enemy negotiation after failure with a martial arts-using Shadow.
 5. -
 6. Harisen Recovery: Chance to cure ailments for a party member.
 7. Shadow Factorization: Displays X on target cursor when attempting an ineffective attack on enemy.
 8. Endure: Chance to survive fatal attack with 1 HP.
 9. Protect: Chance to shield Joker from fatal attack.
 10. Second Awakening: Upgrades persona.
+11. Third Awakening: Upgrades persona.

 #### Progression
 **Rank 1 requires Bank Palace cleared and Knowledge Lv.
 3 (Scholarly).**

 Rank 1

-Rank 2
+Rank 2 (Cannot be raining)
 1. Choice 1: "You're very well informed." (+1)
 2. Choice 2: "That was dangerous." (+2)
 3. -